ai-robots-txt/ai.robots.txt/README.md

 Alternatively, you can also subscribe to new releases with your GitHub account by clicking the ⬇️ on "Watch" button at the top of this page, clicking "Custom" and selecting "Releases".

+## License content with RSL

+It is also possible to license your content to AI companies in `robots.txt` using the [Really Simple Licensing](https://rslstandard.org) standard, with an option of collective bargaining.
+A [plugin](https://github.com/Jameswlepage/rsl-wp) currently implements RSL as well as payment processing for WordPress sites.

 ## Report abusive crawlers

 If you use [Cloudflare's hard block](https://blog.cloudflare.com/declaring-your-aindependence-block-ai-bots-scrapers-and-crawlers-with-a-single-click) alongside this list, you can report abusive crawlers that don't respect `robots.txt` [here](https://docs.google.com/forms/d/e/1FAIpQLScbUZ2vlNSdcsb8LyTeSF7uLzQI96s0BKGoJ6wQ6ocUFNOKEg/viewform).